-The student's credentials are available in Educator Portal and can be accessed in the Instruction and Assessment Planner after the fall window opens.
+The student's credentials are available in Educator Portal and can be accessed in the Instruction and Assessment Planner after the opening of the fall window.
 Select the Credential icon to access and print the student's username and password.
-Although a student's username remains the same from year to year, each year when the student is enrolled in Educator Portal, the student is assigned a brand-new password.